Chobble Tickets

 Registration deadlines & capacity

 You can set a registration deadline so bookings close when you want them to.
 Control max tickets per purchase so one person can book multiple places in a single transaction.
-Add an event image to display on the booking page, or set a header image in your site settings.
+Add an event image or file attachments to display on the booking page (encrypted and stored on Bunny CDN), or set a header image in your site settings.
 You can format event descriptions with Markdown too.

 Payment processing

 Stripe is the default payment processor and works great for most events - just paste in your secret key and the webhook configures itself.
-Square is also supported if you prefer it.
+Square is also supported if you prefer it, with a pluggable provider architecture.
+You can set configurable booking fees per transaction and offer "pay what you want" pricing with optional minimum and maximum thresholds.
 For free events, you don't need to set up any payment integration at all, and attendees just register and get their tickets.

 Refunds